-While these three types of males are behaviorally and morphologically dissimilar, particularly when it comes to mating strategy, it is unclear if they also vary in any postcopulatory sexually selected traits.
-I am testing the hypothesis that heritable differences in morphology and behavior in a population of polymorphic U. stansburiana and high levels of male-male competition result in morph-specific differences in hemipenis shape, in collaboration with Ammon Corl and the Sinervo lab.
+While these three types of males are behaviorally, physiologically, and morphologically dissimilar, it is unclear the degree to which sexual selection has affected postcopulatory traits.
+I am testing the hypothesis that heritable differences in morphology, physiology, and behavior in a population of polymorphic U. stansburiana and high levels of male-male competition result in morph-specific differences in hemipenis shape, in collaboration with Ammon Corl and the Sinervo lab.

 The effects of system and substrate compliance on adhesion in geckos

 The amazing adhesive ability of geckos has fascinated scientists for many decades and has more recently resulted in many attempts to create man-made materials that adhere to surfaces as well the adhesive pads found on the toes and sometimes tails of these arboreal lizards.
 While most of the research conducted to date has focused on the anatomical structures at the contact surface that allow adhesion, such as setae, results from several studies suggest that these structures alone do not sufficiently explain the adhesive capabilities of these animals.
 We are currently working to understand how the whole system of the gecko contributes to the amazing adhesive ability of these animals.
 In addition, we are also examining the effects of perch flexibility or softness on a gecko's ability to adhere.